onwidget/astrowind/README.md

 <br>

-## Want more?
+## Contributing

-If you have any suggestions or find any bugs, feel free to [open an issue](https://github.com/onwidget/astrowind/issues) or [create a pull request](https://github.com/onwidget/astrowind/pulls).
+If you have any suggestions or find any bugs, feel free to open an issue or create a pull request.

+## License

+**AstroWind** is licensed under the MIT license — see the [LICENSE](https://github.com/onwidget/astrowind/blob/main/LICENSE) file for details.